 Each of the current members of the Audit Committee is an independent director within the meaning of the applicable rules and regulations of the U.S. Securities and Exchange Commission (the "SEC") and the NYSE, including the additional independence requirements applicable to members of audit committees.
 The Board has determined that each member of the Audit Committee is financially literate within the meaning of the NYSE listing standards and that each of the four members of the Audit Committee qualifies as an "audit committee financial expert" as defined under Item 407(d)(5)(ii) of SEC Regulation S-K. The Audit Committee meets a minimum of four times each fiscal year and holds such additional meetings as it deems necessary to perform its responsibilities.
-The Audit Committee met five times during fiscal 2019.
+The Audit Committee met in person or by telephone conference seven times during fiscal 2020.
 A report of the Audit Committee is set forth elsewhere in this Proxy Statement.